juxor/afaq/markdown/secI7.md

 70-1]

-So we see a system which is apparently based on "egotism" and "individualism" but whose members are free be standardised individuals, who hardly express their individuality at all.
+So we see a system which is apparently based on "egotism" and "individualism" but whose members are free to be standardised individuals, who hardly express their individuality at all.
 Far from increasing individuality, capitalism standardises it and so restricts it -- that it survives at all is more an expression of the strength of humanity than any benefits of the capitalist